kvz/transloadit-dropzonejs/README.md

 If we would leave it at this, we would only receive a status update once the upload has finished.
 We would never hear from our beloved robots again, and have no way of knowing the status of the transcoding-process (assembly).
 Just dead silence.

-In order to know how our robots are churning along, we need to actively check the status of our assembly.
-To do so, we keep sending requests to the assembly url (which was sent to us after the upload finished), until we receive the status "ASSEMBLY_COMPLETED".
+In order to know how our robots are getting along, we need to actively check the status of our assembly.
+To do so, we simply keep sending requests to the assembly url (which was sent to us after the upload finished) every so often, until we receive the status "ASSEMBLY_COMPLETED".
 The returned json array contains all the info we need (filename, url, etc.).
 This is done in the checkStatus(assembly_url); function.

+With this data, we can then end the upload and present the images our robots lovingly crafted for us.